Blue schemes, semiring schemes, and relative schemes after To\"en and Vaqui\'e: Geometric blue schemes

 The difficulty in comparing blue schemes with schemes relative to the category of blue $\Fun$-modules lies in the fact that the functor $\Spec:\bp\to\bpspaces$ is not fully faithful, and that the canonical morphism $\sigma:B\to\Gamma B$, called the \emph{globalization of $B$}, is in general not an isomorphism.
-We call $B$ global if $\sigma$ is an isomorphism.
-We summarize some results from Section 3 of \cite{blueprints1}, in particular cf.\ \cite[Thm.\ 3.12]{blueprints1}.
+We call $B$ \emph{global} if $\sigma$ is an isomorphism.
+We have the following results; see \cite[Thm.\ 3.12 and Cor.\ 3.13]{blueprints1}.

 \begin{thm} For every blueprint $B$, $\sigma:B\to \Gamma B$ defines an isomorphism $\sigma^\ast:\Spec\Gamma B\to\Spec B$.
 Consequently, $\Gamma B$ is a global blueprint and every morphism $f:B\to C$ into a global blueprint $C=\Gamma C$ factors uniquely through $\sigma:B\to \Gamma B$. \end{thm}